SafeAndS0und/deploy-tracker-action/README.md

 | silent          | false                               | true              | If 'true' (as string), the message won't be sent to Slack               |
 | ephemeral       | false                               | true              | If 'true' (as string), the message won't be saved in database           |

+If you have any problems, please double check all fields with the [documentation](https://deploytracker.io/documentation/api-and-integrations/notification-parameters).

 Example of overriding certain values:
 ```yaml